emdash/ampii/MANUAL.md

 Cleaner](https://github.com/erik/recipecleaner) that you may find helpful when dealing with recipes found on the web.

+I'm working separately on Recipe Cleaner to ease integration with AMPiI.

 ## Substitutions

 Sometimes an ingredient can be substituted with one or more alternatives.
-AMPiI lets you capture this information precisely, to make your shopping trips as painless as possible.
+AMPiI lets you capture this information precisely, to make your shopping trips and cooking as painless as possible.

 # Planning

 Once you've got your inventory set up, and have the recipes you want to make imported, it's time to make a meal plan.

+AMPiI will show you any containers that are nearing or past their expiration date, and any containers that are getting close to empty.

 At minimum, a meal plan is a set of recipes.
 Each recipe can be scaled up or down, to reflect the amount of each dish you need to make.
 From